Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 \subsubsection{Wave function properties}

 The eigenstates $\ket{m}$ are determined as linear combinations of $\mathcal N$ vectors of the many-body basis of the Hilbert space.
-The eigenbasis $\ket{\vec{\sigma}}$ of $S^z_i$ operators, which we refer to also as the computational basis, is a natural basis for the investigation of MBL in the disordered XXZ spin chain~\eqref{Hxxz} or the $J_1$-$J_2$ model~\eqref{eq:J1J2}.
+The eigenbasis $\ket{\vec{\sigma}}$ of $\hat{S}^z_i$ operators, which we refer to also as the computational basis, is a natural basis for the investigation of MBL in the disordered XXZ spin chain~\eqref{Hxxz} or the $J_1$-$J_2$ model~\eqref{eq:J1J2}.
 The eigenstates of these disordered spin chains coincide with the basis states $\ket{\vec{\sigma}}$ in the $W\to \infty$ limit at any fixed system size $L$.
-Participation entropy, i.e., the R\'enyi entropy with index $q$ associated with the probability distribution $|\braket{ \vec{\sigma}|m}|^2 $, defined as
+For finite $W$, the participation entropy, i.e., the R\'enyi entropy with index $q$ associated with the probability distribution $|\braket{ \vec{\sigma}|m}|^2 $, defined as

-allows to study the spread of the state $\ket{m}$ in the many-body basis $\ket{\vec{\sigma}}$ at finite $L$ and $W$.
+allows to study the spread of the state $\ket{m}$ in the many-body basis $\ket{\vec{\sigma}}$ which, for $U(1)$ symmetric models, spans a subspace with fixed magnetization (in the following, we focus on the zero magnetization sector).
 Participation entropy is related to the inverse participation ratio, which played a significant role in the analysis of Anderson transitions~\cite{Thouless74, Kramer93, Evers08}.
 Moreover, the participation entropies of many-body ground states distinguish between various quantum phases~\cite{Stephan09, Stephan10, Stephan14, Luitz14, Luitz14improving, Pino17, Lindinger19, Pausch21} and have been proposed as an ergodicity breaking measure in \cite{de2013ergodicity}.
+Quantum algorithms for measuring the participation entropies were proposed by~\cite{Liu24ipr}.

 The system size dependence of the participation entropy can be conveniently parameterized as